visbot/vis_avs/README.md

 ## Notes

-What follows is a verbatim copy from the original `readme.txt` which came with the source code.
+What follows is a reformatted copy from the original `readme.txt` which came with the source code.

 > [DrO](http://forums.winamp.com/member.php?s=&action=getinfo&userid=122037) has updated v2.81b to v2.81d by changing a few files, as he posted [here](http://forums.winamp.com/showthread.php?postid=2054764#post2054764)